philipp-baumann/simplerspec-pedometron-article/README.md

 targeted learning.
 For example, one could create a custom graph learner using mlr3 and a preprocessing wrapper targeted to spectral analysis, in connection with a proper database system.
 If you have ideas, just send me an email or interact via github.
-Last but not least, I would like to give a big thanks to my generous supervisor for providing me infinite freedom in my science bubble.
-A big thank goes also to my main advisor and many more part and full-time advisors in my PhD committee.
-Working without constraints and waking up every day with thinking “alright — what am I going to do today?” feels amazing.